Juan Hinojosa: Controversies

-Incident at Miller International Airport in McAllen, Texas
+Airport security incident

-In 2005, Hinojosa carried a gun past an airport security checkpoint.
+In 2005, Hinojosa carried a gun past an airport security checkpoint at McAllen Miller International Airport.
 He was detained as police verified his concealed handgun permit and identity and traced the weapon before releasing him.
 Before Hinojosa was even arraigned, the criminal charges were dropped by local judge Kathleen Henley, prompting allegations of special treatment and corruption, including from Texas gun-owners, and from the McAllen police chief Victor Rodriguez who said: "I think dismayed is probably...too kind...for [how we feel about Judge Henley dismissing the charges] but it's in that area.
 Because we operated under the idea yesterday that an arraignment would take place" [but then] "we learned that Judge Henley basically dismissed him. ...
 I've never seen a case basically tossed out at the arraignment point," and "The laws are very specific and very clear.
 It's a chargeable offense even if it's done recklessly [i.e. accidentally, as was the excuse Senator Hinojosa gave]".
 Judge Henley has refused to comment on why she dismissed the charges against Hinojosa.

-Hinojosa claims that he "was handled just like any other citizen", however, in comparison:

-Many people have been penalized for "accidentally" carrying a gun through security check-points in American airports.
+Hinojosa claims that he "was handled just like any other citizen"; however, in comparison, many people have been penalized for "accidentally" carrying a gun through security check-points in American airports.

 Hinojosa also made a public statement soon after the incident, admitting he had made a mistake by "rushing to the airport and not checking my briefcase prior to entering the McAllen Miller International Airport."
 He said airport security did its job.
 Soon after the incident, Hinojosa sent a letter of apology to the chief of the McAllen Police Department.
 He also commended the department for performing its duty with utmost professionalism.